 At 833 meters above sea level, Penang Hill probably has the best view of George Town and has a cooler climate compared to the lowlands.
 I am sure it is really pretty to see Georgetown at night from here.

 The more time I spend in Penang, the more I realize why people visit this place.
 Given the chance to go back to Penang again, I would gladly do it and bring my kids along because there is just so much they can learn from all the places to visit in Penang.

 The captivating multicultural history, stunning landmarks, great people and amazing food are just some of the reasons that made this trip wonderful.
 And by going on a road trip with a bunch of wackos most definitely doubled the fun and for me.

 Penang has delightfully exceeded all my expectations!
-Oh… Speaking of food, I am almost done with my “where to eat in Penang” blog post.
-So, check back in a few days.
-Yes?
-Yes!
+Oh… Speaking of food, I am done with my “where to eat in Penang” blog post.
+Check here.

 How To Reach Penang via Philippines AirAsia:

 From Manila take Philippines AirAsia via Kuala Lumpur.
 From Kuala Lumpur use AirAsia’s Fly-Thru Service to Penang.
 This service is giving the travelers the convenience of hassle-free transfers from KLIA2 and collecting of check-in baggage at Penang already.
 Such an easy and effortless way to travel.

 Keep updated with AirAsia’s latest promotion and activities via twitter (@AirAsiaPH), Facebook (facebook.com/AirAsiaPhilippines), Instagram (@AirAsiaPh), and on Viber public chat (@AirAsiaPh).